11 Art Destinations

 Sculpture in Pilane

-In a Bronze-age burial field close-by Rönnäng on the island of Tjörn stands Jaume Plensa’s colossal stone head in marble-white, silently contemplating the rolling hillsides and sheep at pasture.
-Sculpture in Pilane was recently recognised by the Guardian newspaper as one of Europe’s top ten sculpture parks.
-The park’s newly-opened Farmyard Café serves refreshments and lunch all summer long.
+In a Bronze-age burial field on the island of Tjörn stands Jaume Plensa’s colossal stone head in marble-white, silently contemplating the rolling hillsides and sheep at pasture.
+Every summer a sculpture exhibition with world-leading artists is arranged in the middle of the Bohuslän cultural landscape, with its grazing sheep and traces from the Stone Age.
+In 2016 the Guardian nominated Sculpture in Pilane as one of the ten best sculpture parks in Europe.

 Abecita Museum of Modern Art, Borås